SolokiAbbas/sociagram/README.md

 In addition to these features, I plan to implement more features.
 I plan to include:

-* Fix follow other users
 * Explore should have random posts
-* Fix controller to not request
-* User and Comments
 * Fix initial log in when users log in (first time) and get recommendations

 * Add Hashtags to clickable groups on posts